 - All dairy except for butter

-These foods are replaced by organic, plant-based foods that are high in fiber.
+These foods can be replaced by organic, plant-based foods that are high in fiber.
 While you can still generally enjoy grass-fed or pasture-raised meats on this diet, plant-based, prebiotics, which are high-fiber foods are essential to feeding your gut.
 Fiber is technically a carbohydrate, but it is not easily digestible.
 This means that it can reach your intestines (where most of your microbiome lives) relatively intact.
 The gut bacteria feed on the fiber, thriving and growing while releasing short chain fatty acids.
 Prebiotic foods include:

 From there, you can maintain the same eating habits as long as you’re making smart choices.
-Eating a wide range of fruits (which are generally high in fiber themselves) is encouraged, and you can get healthy fats from wild-caught fish, nuts, and seeds.
+Eating a wide range of fresh fruits (which are generally high in fiber themselves) is encouraged, and you can get healthy fats from wild-caught fish, nuts, and seeds.
 With animal proteins, you can choose from the gamut, but it’s always better to go with organic, free range, and cruelty-free.

 Once the three weeks are up, your intestines should have significantly healed.
 During phase 2, which lasts the next four weeks, you can gradually incorporate foods that were removed in the first phase, including:

 - Goat’s and sheep’s milk and milk products